paddy-seismic/retreat/README.md

 These parameters define the source and properties of the input data.
 The fields are:

 * **Connection type** - Used for realtime data only.
 Can currently use the dropbox to choose from an FDSN, seedlink or earthworm/winston client.
 * **Client/Server** - Details of the server for the chosen connection type.
-For FDSN this is simply the name, e.g. *IRIS*, and for Seedlink or earthworm/winston servers this is the server URL:port, e.g. *rtserve.iris.washington.edu:18000* or *pubavo1.wr.usgs.gov:16022*
+For FDSN this *must* be either *IRIS* for the IRIS Federator or *EIDA* for the EIDAWS routing web service.
+For Seedlink or earthworm/winston servers this is the server URL:port, e.g. *rtserve.iris.washington.edu:18000* or *pubavo1.wr.usgs.gov:16022*
 * **SCNL** - These specify the data Station, Channel, Network and Location codes for the input data (wildcard "*" can be used)
 * **SCNL file** - checkbox to specify if you are supplying a text file containing a list of SCNL/SEED ids (i.e. if the station/channel list can't be expressed using wildcards).
 Input is a plain text file with one id per line, in ObsPy SEED\_id format N.S.L.C, e.g. *NO.SPA0.00.HHZ* or *VI.URA..HHZ* (see example files in the example_data directory).
 * **SCNL filename** - Path and name of SCNL file (you can also use the *Browse* button to select)